 Does spending a weekend trying to match the exact shade of heritage paint to refresh your faded exterior sound like fun?
 For some people, the opportunity to renovate is half the charm of home ownership.
 If you’re a keen gardener, you’re probably attracted to established builds with your own outdoor space.
 Even the most overgrown yard offers potential to flex the green thumb.

-If you’re time-poor or just plain money-poor, though, an off-plan property can mean serious ongoing savings.
-Because the furnishings and appliances are brand new, they’re all under guarantee and unlikely to need repair any time soon.
+If you’re time-poor (or even just money-poor), an off-plan property can mean serious ongoing savings.
+Since the furnishings and appliances are brand new, they’re all under warrantee and unlikely to need repair any time soon.
 The common property, including gardens and other outdoor areas, are taken care of via your strata fees.
-All you have to do is your dishes!

 Buying your first home is one of the biggest decisions you’ll ever make.
 If you’re not sure which way to go, why not chat to one of our experienced buyers consultants?
 We’ll be happy to show you some of our new off-plan developments and established properties for sale so you can make the best choice for you.

 Get a FREE buyer's consultation